edinsonjim/multichannel-service-composer/readme.md

    bash runner.sh
    ```

-   if you need pull new changes include `--pull` param
+   if you need pull new changes include `--pull` param.

     ```bash
     bash runner.sh --pull
     ```

-2. Use Ctrl-C to stop
+2. Use Ctrl-C to stop.